Opera

 Overview

-Join Chautauqua Travels and Chautauqua Institution’s Chief IDEA Officer Amit Taneja on a colorful 9-day journey through northern India and experience a kaleidoscope of sights, sounds, and scents unlike anywhere else in the world.
-Begin in the bustling metropolis of Delhi, where ancient traditions blend seamlessly into everyday modern life, with visits to classic landmarks such as the Red Fort, Jama Masjid, India Gate, and Parliament House.
+Join Chautauqua Travels and Chautauqua Institution’s Senior Director for Community and Belonging, Amit Taneja, on a colorful 9-day journey through northern India and experience a kaleidoscope of sights, sounds, and scents unlike anywhere else in the world.
+Begin in the bustling metropolis of Delhi, where ancient traditions blend seamlessly into everyday modern life, with visits to classic landmarks such as the Humayun’s Tomb, Jama Masjid, India Gate, and Lotus Temple.
 Travel to Agra and witness the timeless alure of the Taj Mahal, then continue to Jaipur, known for its historic and palatial cotton-candy-colored buildings that dot the skyline.
-Dig deeper into the complexities of India and see the Golden Triangle in a new light as you meet with skilled artists and performers, have candid conversations with local businesswomen, and participate in a unique community service experience at one of the largest food pantries in the world.
-Your travels in India culminate as Jaipur comes alive with a celebration of Dussehra, an annual Hindu festival that marks the triumph of good over evil with dazzling parades, sparkling fireworks, and symbolic burning of effigies.
+Dig deeper into the complexities of India and see the Golden Triangle in a new light as you meet with skilled artists and performers, take a hands-on cooking class, and participate in a unique community service experience at one of the largest food pantries in the world.
+Your travels in India culminate as Jaipur comes alive with a celebration of Holi, an annual Hindu festival that marks the arrival of spring with the playful throwing of vibrantly colored powders and water.
+Prepare for an elevated luxury experience with stays at unique, historic hotels for a once in a lifetime trip!

 Questions?